 My grandfather bled for you.
 He lied for you, spied for you, made countless enemies, put his children in mortal peril, allowed his own house to go up in flames– all because he was committed to serving you.
 But today, he would have been aghast at you.
 Oh, he might still have defended you by saying that those rapists and their protectors, those lawyers and politicians are not really representative of you.

 But he would have known the truth inside his heart.
 Just like I do.
-You cannot deny that Safiya and he share a connection through the land they were born in and which tied them to itself forever.
-You have failed them both.
+You cannot deny that Safiya and he share a connection through the land they were both born in.
+And you have failed them.
 The tricolor that my grandfather held in such high esteem is being used as a shield to protect the criminals who violated her and threw her body in the forest like nothing more than trash.

 Do you know what they did to her, my dear mother?
 They kidnapped her on the pretext of helping her look for her lost pony, took her to a temple, drugged her, beat her, gang-raped her multiple times to the point that her young ribs were crushed, her tender uterus was twisted, and her skin was mottled with bruises and burns.
 They strangled her twice in the space of three days and finally bashed her head with a rock.